Bellarine Football Netball League: Les Ash Medal

-The Les Ash Medal, named after a longtime Bellarine administrator, is presented to the league's best and fairest player at the conclusion of the home-and-away season.
-It was first named after Ash in 1989; previously it was known simply as the best and fairest medal.
-Two players have won the award on four occasions – Modewarre's Josh Finch, whose honours spanned seven seasons throughout the 2010s, and Torquay's James Darke, the most recent medallist.
+The Les Ash Medal, named after the late longtime Bellarine football administrator, is presented to the league's best and fairest player at the conclusion of the home-and-away season.
+It was first named after Ash in 1989; previously it was known simply as the Best and Fairest Medal.
+Two players have won the award on four occasions – Modewarre's Josh Finch, whose honours spanned seven seasons throughout the 2010s, and Torquay's James Darke, whose period of success overlapped with Finch to claim the award across nine seasons.
 Both Finch and Darke are also members of a group of five players who have won the award in consecutive seasons.

-Leading Goalkicker Award
+Stephen "Chooka" Piec Medal

-The Leading Goalkicker Award is presented to the player who has kicked the most goals at the conclusion of the home-and-away season.
-Barwon Heads' Stephen "Chooka" Piec, described as "a poster boy for the Bellarine in its formative years", holds the record for the most titles (four).
+The Stephen "Chooka" Piec Medal is presented to the player who has kicked the most goals at the conclusion of the home-and-away season.
+Previously known as the Leading Goalkicker Award, the medal was named in honour of Piec at the 2025 Ash Medal presentation night.
+Piec, described as "a poster boy for the Bellarine in its formative years", solely held the record for the most titles (four) until 2025, when Geelong Amateur's Mitch Day also won a fourth title upon his return to the BFNL following a stint with Lara.
 The magical century-mark of goals has been reached 14 times throughout the regular season.
 Dominant Torquay forward Wayne Tyquin's three-year run of 349 cumulative goals from 1997 to 1999 capped off a five-year consecutive period where the league had at least one centurion.
-Overlap between the Leading Goalkicker Award and the Les Ash Medal is rare; only two players (Torquay's Mark Browne in 1986 and Geelong Amateur's Mitch Day in 2015) have collected both honours in the same season.
+Overlap between the Piec Medal and Ash Medal is rare; only two players (Torquay's Mark Browne in 1986 and Day in 2015) have collected both honours in the same season.